balena-io/docs/pages/learn/manage/actions.md

 ### Local Mode

-Turning on local mode is useful when you are prototyping your services, as it allows you to push changes to your device over the local network without relying on the \{{ $names.company.lower \}} build pipeline.
+Turning on local mode is useful when you are prototyping your services, as it allows you to push changes to your device over the local network without relying on the balena build pipeline.
 You can find more information in our \[development guide]\[local-mode].

 ### Deactivate Device